madbernard/data-structures/README.md

 ## Inheritance

-The queue and stack data structures were done with four different construction patterns:
+The queue and stack data structures were redone with four different construction patterns:

 - Functional
 - Functional-Shared